AtharvaThorve/Console-Cleaner/README.md

 ## Set-up
 1. Clone this repository using the command `git clone https://github.com/AtharvaThorve/Console-Cleaner.git`
+2. Move into this directory using the command `cd Console-Cleaner`.
+3. Install dependencies using the command `npm install`.
-2. Two ways to go from here.
+3. Two ways to go from here.
     1. Short-term method
-        1. Open Console-Cleaner in vscode using the command `code ./Console-Cleaner`
+        1. Open Console-Cleaner in vscode using the command `code .`
-        2. Start debugger to use the extension.
+        2. Start debugger to use the extension.(Shortcut is to press F5)
-        3. Use the command pallete provided by vscode to use the extension.
+        3. Use the command pallete(ctrl+shift+p) provided by vscode to use the extension.
     2. Long-term method
         1. Copy this folder into the `.vscode/extensions` folder
-        2. Use the command pallete provided by vscode to use the extension.
+        2. Use the command pallete(ctrl+shift+p) provided by vscode to use the extension.

 ## Authors
 [Atharva Thorve](https://github.com/AtharvaThorve)